“Which test should I take, the ACT vs SAT?“

 Why do I say this?

-There are only four answer choices on each question, and there are no guessing penalties.
+There are only four answer choices on each question, and there are no guessing penalties on the ACT, unlike the SAT.

 So not only do you have a higher chance of guessing/choosing the correct answer, there is no guessing penalty.